 Our Network Locations

-To date, over 3.6 million visitors have engaged with the galleries on-site to date.
+To date, over 3.6 million visitors have engaged with the galleries on-site.
 Hundreds of scientists, artists and researchers have presented groundbreaking work through our exhibitions and events.
 Eight Science Gallery travelling exhibitions have toured to twenty-four venues all over the world, and have been visited by over 1.7 million people.

 Science Gallery at Trinity College Dublin